lenriquez/TestMe/README.md

 # TestMe
-Application to test what I had learn
+Application to test what I had learned